 Sam: Right, exactly.
 And I got it; I worked on it for like a month and a half.
 And I tried all kinds of situations.
 It was sounding good here, but it was not accurate outside, you know.
 Like the curve we showed you, there was an improvement and this and that.
 And every time I do a different reading, the sound changes.
 So it was not really working.
 Like I think this room had a bigger problem than something to be fixed after the effect.

 I didn’t want to fix it like in technical terms; post.
 I wanted – I thought the right way to do is to fix it pre.
 Fix the cause of the problem instead of trying to neuter the effect of the problem.
 So you know, I did my research, went on YouTube, university.
 I did all the research, there is a lot of people that they say they do things like you do, you know?

 And a lot of them after some research was not really any good.
 And I started watching your videos, and testimonials, what people are saying and after talking to you and emailing and everything, I had a ton to do, I think I did 7 to 8 emails and I don’t know how many phone calls but Dennis was very gracious.
-So he was always helpful to us at Studio 2020 Chicago.
+He was always helpful to us at Studio 2020 Chicago.